Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 }
 ```

-The SDK will invoke the `logBanditAction()` function with a `BanditLogEvent` object that contains the following fields:
+The SDK will invoke the `LogBanditAction()` method with a `BanditLogEvent` object that contains the following fields:

 | Field                                                | Description                                                                                                       | Example                          |